axblueblader/funlog/README.md

 ## Motivation

-I wrote some handler functions for API routes and wanted automatically log out inputs and outputs of all functions inside an object.
-The same need arised when trying to debug an application so I decided to write this for daily usage but also for functional programming practice and for fun - hence the name `funlog`.
+I wrote some handler functions for API routes and wanted to automatically log out inputs and outputs of all functions inside an object.
+The same need arised when trying to debug an application, so I decided to write this for daily usage ,but also for functional programming practice and for fun as well - hence the name `funlog`.

 ## Quick start